aelkz/lastfm-cleanup/README.md

 ```

 The script will generate 2 urls for each occurrence found.
-Click on the URL ending with `/+delete` to perform the auto-removal.
+Click on the URL ending with `/+delete` to perform the auto-removal through the tampermonkey stuff.
 voilá!

 ## 4 Tips

 You can customize the play count requirements.
-It is possible to increase from `1` to `5` for example.
+It is possible to increase it from `1` to `5` for example.